kenpu/kenpu.ca/content/courses/programming-languages/clojure-language-4/index.md

 Q:

-> Given an input seq of elements, how do we compute the cummulative aggregates of each distinct elements seen in the input seq.
+> Given an input seq of elements, how do we compute the cummulative aggregates of each distinct element seen in the input seq.

 A: